pewpewlive/hybroid-live/spec/syntax.md

 The following environments are available:

 - `Level` - for working with levels
-  - When choosing the this environment, you get to use a subset of the Lua standard libraries: `table`, `string`, `fmath` (PPL-specific counterpart to `math`)
+  - When choosing this environment, you get to use a subset of the Lua standard libraries: `table`, `string`, `fmath` (PPL-specific counterpart to `math`)
 - `Mesh` - for working with meshes
-  - When choosing the this environment, all of the standard libraries that are enabled globally in PPL are available (exceptions being `coroutine`, `io`, `os`, etc.)
+  - When choosing this environment, all of the standard libraries that are enabled globally in PPL are available (exceptions being `coroutine`, `io`, `os`, etc.)
 - `Sound` - for working with sounds
   - Same as `Mesh`
 - `Shared` - for creating constant files referenced in multiple environments
-  - When choosing the this environment, `math` is disabled to work with `Level`, libraries open to `Level` are available
+  - When choosing this environment, `math` is disabled to work with `Level`, libraries open to `Level` are available
-- `LuaGeneric` - or cothistandard Lua (for use in console applications, etc.)
+- `LuaGeneric` - for using standard Lua (e.g. console applications, etc.)
-  - When choosing the `LuaGeneric` environment, some features of the language would be disabled: `spawnable`s, `tick`, `spawn`, fixedpoint support, PPL libraries.
+  - When choosing this environment, some features of the language would be disabled: `spawnable`s, `tick`, `spawn`, fixedpoint support, PPL libraries.
 All standard Lua libraries are available.

 ## Declaration of variables